decidim-vocdoni/decidim-module-vocdoni/README.md

 :warning: This module is under development and is not ready to be used in production.

-An elections component for decidim's participatory spaces based on the [Vocdoni][vocdoni-app-url].
+An elections component for decidim's participatory spaces based on the [Vocdoni][https://vocdoni.app].

 Vocdoni is a secure digital voting solution using decentralized technologies.
 The voting protocol which powers the platform is designed to be universally verifiable,